mccartney0/gobarber/readme.md

 # :rocket: About
 This project was developed along with the Rocketseat's Bootcamp GoStack.
 It was designed to barbers shop provide their services and let their customers schedule the date online.

+- <a href="https://github.com/caiotracera/gobarber/issues/1">Server - To Do's</a>.
+- <a href="https://github.com/caiotracera/gobarber/issues/2">Frontend - To Do's</a>.
+- <a href="https://github.com/caiotracera/gobarber/issues/3">Mobile - To Do's</a>.

 # :computer: Technologies
 The backend and both frontend and mobile was developed using Typescript as default.